zhangjlthu/jinglong.github.io/_teaching/teaching.md

 ## Courses I Would Like to Teach

 My academic training, combined with my industry experience as a data analyst and my role as a teaching assistant in Business Analytics programs, has equipped me with the skills necessary to teach a diverse array of courses.
-I am eager to expand my teaching portfolio by offering courses that align with my research expertise and meet the evolving needs of students in business analytics and data science.
+I am eager to expand my teaching portfolio by offering courses that align with my research expertise and meet the evolving needs of students in business analytics and data science. <br>
 * Text Mining
 * Image Analysis
 * AI & Machine Learning for Business Applications